UCL/rsd-engineeringcourse-old/data/fileformats/instructions.md

 	> py.test -k csv

 You will probably find that you don't expect the output file to be exactly the same as your input example.
 The tests have been defined to ensure the model "round-trip"s successfully.
-You can see the actual content of your output file with:
+You can see the actual content of your output file, to help with diagnosing problems, with:

-	python -m reactions --in test/fixtures/system1.csv --out sample.csv
+	> python -m reactions --in test/fixtures/system1.csv --out sample.csv
+	> cat sample.csv

 Your code should be placed in reactions/csv.py in the appropriate empty functions.